Solving Vehicle Routing Problem Using Quantum Approximate Optimization Algorithm: Discussions

 \section{Discussions}

 Here, we have used Quantum Approximate Optimization Algorithm to solve the Vehicle Routing Problem.
 In past, QAOA has been widely used in solving various combinatorial hard optimization problems \cite{bib_Wang, bib_Gutmann, bib_Cedric}.
 However, looking at the results from Exp. ($\ref{exp:1}$), ($\ref{exp:2}$), and ($\ref{exp:3}$), we conclude that in general, for a finite value of $p$, there is no guarantee that the solution achieved by QAOA corresponds to the most optimal solution of the original combinatorial optimization problem \cite{bib_Will}.
 This is because, in QAOA instead of the following the adiabatic time evolution path, we try to guess it using $p$ steps.
+So, the first straightforward reason could be that the chosen value $p$ does not produce a good enough guess.
+Then, another reason which could explain failure of QAOA at larger values of $p$, could be the emergence of new local minimums in our solution energy-landscape which traps both gradient-free and gradient-based optimizers, and make them converge prematurely.

 Moreover, in the previous studies \cite{bib_Will, bib_Alam, bib_Guerr}, it has been shown that while running QAOA on near term quantum processors, noise-based errors affect both the fidelity of state: $\ket{\beta,\gamma}$, prepared by a quantum routine, and the minimized expectation value of $\hat{H}_{cost}$, i.e., $\langle \hat{H}_{cost} \rangle$.
 Characterizing the behaviour of noisy quantum hardware is essential in developing error correction code, and noise-resilient algorithms.
-Therefore, in future, we would like to do a noise analysis of QAOA for solving the problem of VRP, or any other combinatorial optimization problem.
+Therefore, in future, we would like to do a noise analysis of QAOA for solving the problem of VRP with additional constraints, or any other combinatorial optimization problem.

-\section{DATA AVAILABILITY}
+\section{Data Availability}

 The code created to run these simulations and related supplementary data could be made available to any reader upon reasonable request.